pytorch-labs/float8_experimental/README.md

 # Multi GPU User API

-We compose with the `DTensor` based [distributed APIs](https://pytorch.org/docs/stable/distributed.tensor.parallel.html).
+We compose with the `DTensor` based [distributed APIs](https://pytorch.org/docs/stable/distributed.tensor.parallel.html), such as FSDP, TP and SP.
 Please see the [torchtitan](https://github.com/pytorch/torchtitan) repository for e2e examples on using `float8_experimental` in a distributed setting.

 # Testing